flexera-public/rightscale_cookbooks/cookbooks/sys_firewall/README.md

 (additionally on SoftLayer 48000..48020 ports are opened on the private 10.* network for the monitoring agent).

+When the firewall is disabled it disabled iptables service is disabled and stopped.

+When the firewall is set to "unmanaged" no changes are done to the iptables service so the cloud provider can manage the firewall rules.
+RightScale will not manage the firewall rules in this case.

 `sys_firewall::default` recipe increases the value for the 'netfilter.nf_conntrack_max' parameter for CentOS images and the 'net.ipv4.ip_conntrack_max' for Ubuntu and RHEL images to avoid dropping